-Nicaragua is home to several active volcanoes, including Masaya, which can be toured at night, and which has lava tubes which visitors can explore.
-A headlamp is a nice touch, as it keeps your hands free, but a flashlight is fine as well.
-Nicaragua’s Ometepe Island in Lake Nicaragua attracts volcano lovers as well for the two volcanoes that comprise the island (Ometepe means two mountains), Maderas and Concepción, neither of which tops 6,000 feet.
+Nicaragua is home to several active volcanoes, including Masaya, which has lava tubes which visitors can explore and even offers tours at night.
+Nicaragua’s Ometepe Island in Lake Nicaragua is comprised of two volcanoes, Maderas and Concepción, neither of which tops 6,000 feet.

-Of sixteen active volcanoes in the Carribean, Dominica is home to nine, and since no significant eruptions have taken place since Columbus’ time, the rainforests are lush and mostly undisturbed.
-Visitors to this eco-destination can visit Morne Trois Pitons National Park, a World Heritage site since 1997, which is named for the remains of what was once an enormous volcano.
+Of sixteen active volcanoes in the Carribean, Dominica is home to nine, and since no significant eruptions have taken place since Columbus’ time, its rainforests remain lush and mostly undisturbed.
+Visitors to this eco-destination can visit Morne Trois Pitons National Park, a World Heritage site since 1997, named for what was once an enormous volcano.

-The park contains several volcanic features, including the hot springs at the Valley of Desolation and a 13 km, 3-4 hour hike up to the world’s second-largest boiling lake, a bubbling, burping greyish-blue 200-foot-wide lake which geologists believe to be a flooded fumarole.
-Locals consider it to be a right of passage, but except for the guides, you won’t find many repeat visitors.
-It’s messy business, especially since in addition to being highly volcanic, Dominica is also the rainiest of the Carribean islands.
-“Stinking hole” is another feature here, a lava tube in the middle of the forest that leaks sulphuric fumes.
+The park contains several volcanic features, including the hot springs at the Valley of Desolation and a 13 km, 3-4 hour hike up to the world’s second-largest boiling lake, a burping greyish-blue 200-foot-wide lake which geologists believe to be a flooded fumarole.

-For those who prefer their waters a little clearer, Dominica also offers an unusual underwater view of volcanic activity in the form of Champagne, an underground vent system that releases ticklish sulphuric bubbles that visitors can snorkel through.
-This is accessible by tour, or by kakaying out to the access point.
+For those who prefer their waters a little clearer, Dominica also offers an unusual underwater view of volcanic activity in the form of Champagne Reef, an underground vent system that releases sulphuric bubbles that visitors can snorkel or scuba through.

 The formerly dormant Soufrière Hills volcano on Montserrat came back to life in 1995, triggering fears of an imminent eruption, and chasing half of the island’s 12,000 inhabitants away.
 In 1997, the volcano made good on its threats, and covered the southern part of the island, including Plymouth, the 200-year-old capital, with a giant, lava-spilling eruption.